 Get Landlord and Property Insurance

-But anyone renting out for a long period of time may need landlord insurance, which can offer additional protections, and also can cover rental income you may lose if the apartment becomes uninhabitable because of repairs.
+Anyone renting out for a long period of time may need landlord insurance, which can offer additional protections, and also can cover rental income you may lose if the apartment becomes uninhabitable when its undergoing repairs.